renderorange/weather-api/README.txt

 ## config.environment

 Whether the api is running on development or production.
-If development, random mock values will be returned instead of reading the values from sysfs.
+If development, random mock values will be returned instead of reading the values via gpio.

-## config.pins.temperature

-The pin to read the temperature value from.

-## config.pins.humidity

-The pin to read the humidity value from.

-## config.pins.pressure
+## config.pin

-The pin to read the pressure value from.
+The digital pin to read for the output.

 # DEPENDENCIES